What an AccessNI check costs

 98 per cent within 28 days

-five days for online applications
+four days for online applications

 seven days for paper applications